Baptism

 Practical Tips as You Prepare for Your Child’s Baptism

-1. Contact the parish office to book the Baptism at least one month before the required Baptism.
+1. Contact the parish office to book the Baptism at least six weeks before the required Baptism.

 2. Our parish has a team to help prepare parents for the Baptism of their child.
 You are obliged to participate in this meeting.